ahliesantiago/multiplayer-game1/README.md

 Hi!

 This is my "Multiplayer Game" project for the Village 88 web development bootcamp / training.
-This is built with JavaScript and Node.js.
+This is built with JavaScript and Node.js and is a **work in progress**.

 Assets:
 * sprites: [Tiny Swords by Pixel Frog on itch.io](https://pixelfrog-assets.itch.io/tiny-swords)